 On the contrary, if investing in a CD Account, Online High-Interest Savings Account or a Money Market Account — these are usually protected by the Federal Deposit Insurance Corporation (FDIC).
 As such, if the underlying financial institution went bust, your money would be protected up to the first $250,000.
 A safeguard such as the FDIC rarely exists in the long term investment arena.

 So now that you know what short term investments are, and how they differ to a long term investment, we are now going to discuss some of the most common investment vehicles utilized by short term investors.

 If you were to place your money into a traditional bank account such as those offered by the likes of Chase or Wells Fargo, you’d be lucky to earn more than 0.1% in annual interest.
 However, online-only banks are significantly more competitive, not least because their overheads are much lower.
 This allows them to offer a higher rate of interest to savers, while still keeping the investment low-risk.

 In fact, by sticking with an online bank that is protected by the FDIC, you can invest up to $250,000 without taking any risk whatsoever.
 In terms of how much you are likely to make on your money, this can be as high as 2% APY.
 As such, this is much higher than what the traditional banks will pay!

-At the time of writing, the likes of the Citizens Access Online Savings Account and Discover Online Savings Account come out on top, with an APY of 2% and 1.90%, respectively.
+At the time of writing, the likes of the CIT Bank, Barclays and Ally come out on top, with APY's of 1.5%.
 Take note, while a lot of online high-interest savings accounts come with no account minimums, others such as Citizens Access will ask for a minimum deposit of $5,000.